JSBSim-Team/jsbsim/joss_paper/paper.md

 * Quaternion-based computation of the aircraft attitude to avoid the gimbal lock of Euler angles.
 * Accurate environment models (geodesy, atmosphere, rotational planet effects).
 * Fully configurable input model characteristics and output logging.
-* Developed in standard-compliant C++17, with bindings for Python, and MATLAB/Simulink.
+* Developed in standard-compliant C++17, with bindings for Python, and MATLAB (includes a Simulink S-Function).

 JSBSim has been in active development for almost 30 years.